NewsLocal NewsNORTHERN UTAH

 The Utah Office of Homeless Services says the campus will operate as a "hub and spoke" system.
 That means that individuals can come to the campus's centralized hub and, when they are ready, can be sent out across the community for specialized help.
 "By expanding capacity and improving the overall system's accessibility, the campus would enhance the sustainability and effectiveness of the region's homelessness response," the group wrote in a release.

 A feasibility study has been completed for the project, and environmental studies are ongoing.
-The next steps, according to officials, is to secure funding partnerships, continue to engage with community stakeholders, service providers, and state leaders to bring the campus to actualization.
+The next steps, according to officials, are to secure funding partnerships, continue to engage with community stakeholders, service providers, and state leaders to bring the campus to actualization.
 It is anticipated to open for operation in 2027.